axelvaindal/meteor-event/README.md

 			name: "UserActionListener",
 			listenTo: ["user.addEmail"],
 			shouldQueue: false, // If this is set to true, the process is queued
-			autoRegister: true  // If this is set to false, you have to manually register the listener });
+			disableAutoRegister: true  // If this is set to false, you have to manually register the listener });
 	}